- Terms Of Service

 Declined Payments and Chargebacks

-If you owe us a bunch of money or have had your account suspended multiple times, we may, without limiting any of our other rights, ask for payment up front, make other appropriate billing arrangements or stop providing you with service.
+If you owe us, in our opinion, a substantial amount of money or have had your account suspended multiple times, we may, without limiting any of our other rights, ask for payment up front, make other appropriate billing arrangements or stop providing you with service.

 Taxes and Surcharges